comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 ---

 ## 📌 Overview

+> Transmission Delay (Serialization Delay)  refers to the time required for a network interface to place an entire frame onto a physical transmission medium

 In the classic textbook *Computer Networking: A Top-Down Approach*, Transmission Delay (also known as Serialization Delay) is defined as: